aws-observability/observability-best-practices/docs/en/guides/databases.md

 ## Performance guidelines

-In general, acceptable values for performance metrics depend on what your application is doing relative to your baseline.
-Investigate consistent or trending variances from your baseline.
-The following metrics are often the source of performance issues:
+As a best practice, you want to start with establishing a baseline for your workloads.
+Acceptable values for performance metrics depend on how your application is doing relative to your baseline.
+Then, you can investigate consistent or trending variances from your baseline.

+In general, the following metrics are often the source of performance issues:

 **High CPU or RAM consumption** – High values for CPU or RAM consumption might be appropriate, if they're in keeping with your goals for your application (like throughput or concurrency) and are expected.